MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/openid-settings.md

     1. **Redirect URL**: Confirm that the **Redirect URL** site setting value is the same as the **Redirect URI** that you set in the Azure portal earlier.

         > [!NOTE]
-        > If you're using the default portal URL, you can copy and paste the **Reply URL** as shown in the **Create and configure OpenID Connect provider settings** step.
+        > If you're using the default website URL, you can copy and paste the **Reply URL** as shown in the **Create and configure OpenID Connect provider settings** step.
 If you're using a custom domain name, enter the URL manually.
 Be sure that the value you enter here is exactly the same as the value you entered as the **Redirect URI** in the Azure portal earlier.

     1. **Metadata address**: To configure the metadata address, do the following: